ChrisHanigan/HomeHub/README.md

 # intent
-Create a chrome extension which displays all bookmarks and some useful apps without any outside services, keeping everything syncronised to Chrome.
+Create a chrome extension which displays all bookmarks and some useful apps without any outside services, keeping everything synchronised to Chrome.

 # todo
 1. Display bookmark contents on pages.